Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-email-validation.md

   - javascript
 ---

-Today I want to address a topic I use quite often but noticed I've never written about:
+Today I want to address a topic I use pretty often but noticed I've never written about:

 **Email validation**.

-Since my day job is in marketing, we build a lot of pages with forms, and the least we need is an email address.
+Since my day job is in marketing, we build many pages with forms, and the least we need is an email address.
 So how do we ensure the email input is a **valid email address** with pure JavaScript?

 ## HTML Structure

-For today's work we'll use a very simple form, with only a email input and a button to submit.
+We'll use a straightforward form for today's work, with only an email input and a button to submit.
 Then we'll have a response div to show us if the email was correct.

 ```html
 <div class="container">